OfficeDev/Microsoft-Teams-Samples/samples/meetings-attendance-report/csharp/README.md

 createdDate: "20-08-2022 00:01:15"
 ---

-# Bot to show the transcript of the meeting using Microsoft Graph API.
+# Bot to show the attendance report of the meeting using Microsoft Graph API.

 This is a sample application which demonstrates how to get meeting attendance report using Graph API and send it in meeting chat.

 ## Key features

-When meeting end attendance report card is sent by the bot
+When meeting ends, attendance report card is sent by the bot.

 ![Attendance Report](MeetingAttendance/Images/MeetingAttendanceReportCard.png)